PolySync/oscc/README.md

 ## Pre-requisites:

 A Logitech F310 gamepad is required and the SDL2 library.
-Joystick commander supports socketcan by default, but provides the option to use linuxcan.
-If using linuxcan, the CANlib SDK needs to be pre-installed and a CAN interface adapter, such as the [Kvaser Leaf Light](https://www.kvaser.com), is also required.
+A CAN interface adapter, such as the [Kvaser Leaf Light](https://www.kvaser.com), is also required.

 [logitech-F310](http://a.co/3GoUlkN)